Responsible for the processing of data is:

 Thank you for visiting our website.
 Protection of your privacy is very important to us.
 Below you will find extensive information about how we handle your data.

 1. Access data and hosting

 You may visit our website without revealing any personal information.
 With every visit on the website, the web server stores automatically only a so-called server log file which contains e.g. the name of the requested file, your IP address, the date and time of the request, the volume of data transferred and the requesting provider (access data), and documents the request.
 These access data are analysed exclusively for the purpose of ensuring the smooth operation of the website and improving our online appearance.
 This serves according to Art.
 6 (1) 1 lit. f GDPR the protection of our legitimate interests in the proper presentation of our online appearance that are overriding in the process of balancing of interests.
-All access data are deleted no later than seven days after the end of your visit on our website.

 2. Data processing for the purposes of establishing contact and customer communication

 We collect personal data if you voluntarily provide it when contacting us (e.g. via contact form or e-mail).
 Mandatory fields are marked as such because in these cases we necessarily need the data to process your contact and you cannot send the contact without providing it.
 Which data is collected can be seen from the respective input forms.
 We use the data you provide to process your enquiries in accordance with Art.
 6 (1) (b) GDPR.

 In order to make visiting our website attractive and to enable the use of certain functions, to display suitable products or for market research, we use technologies on various pages, including so-called cookies.
 Cookies are small text files that are automatically stored on your end device.
 Some of the cookies we use are deleted after the end of the browser session, i.e. after closing your browser (so-called session cookies).
 Other cookies remain on your end device and enable us to recognise your browser during your next visit (persistent cookies).